Import Functions

 Using Generated Wrapper Functions

-The generated header file contains wrapper functions that allow you to call functions from the other plugin.
+The generated module contains wrapper functions that allow you to call functions from the other plugin.
 These wrappers handle the function address lookup and parameter passing.

 Example Generated Header